TABLE OF CONTENTS

 Hydrofarm’s CFL is a good choice for a beginner grower on a budget.
 The kit comes with a complete unit featuring a light reflector to maximize lighting capabilities.
 This kit is super easy to set-up, too.
 All you need to do is take it out of the box, plug it in, and set it above your cannabis garden.

 Become a growing expert and start your cannabis career today.
-Our master grower certification offers you comprehensive cannabis training to take your garden to the next level.
+Our cannabis growing certification offers you comprehensive cannabis training to take your garden to the next level.
 You’ll learn the fundamentals of growing from seed to harvest.
 We’ll teach you what you need to know about seed germination, irrigation, pest control, lighting, ventilation, and so much more.